bruce-hill/tomo/docs/serialization.md

 ## Serializing

-To serialize data, simply call the method `.serialized()` on any value and it will return an array of bytes that encode the value's data:
+To serialize data, simply call the method `.serialized()` on any value and it will return a list of bytes that encode the value's data:

 ```tomo
 value := Int64(5)